chrisburnell/chrisburnell.com/_posts/2018-10-15-variables-for-both.md

 date: 2018-10-15 10:34:00

 title: Variables for Both
-lede: Now that CSS Custom Properties, or CSS Variables, are becoming a solid standard, I’m now using a method to map CSS Variables and Lists to their value-as-is fallbacks and provide both with a simple-syntax SCSS mixin.
+lede: Now that CSS Custom Properties, or CSS Variables, are becoming a solid standard, I’m using a method to map their values to CSS Variables whilst providing a value-as-is fallback using a straightforward syntax in a SCSS mixin.
 tags:
 - css
 - scss